kevinlondon/kevinlondon.github.io/_posts/2015-11-01-how-i-prepare-talks.md

 4. Write the outline on paper
 5. Prepare a first draft of slides.
 6. Try to give the talk aloud, warts and all.
-7. Research areas where I feel the talk is weak.
+7. Research areas where the talk needs work.
 8. Practice more.
 9. Finalize slides.
 10. Practice as much as possible.